avac54765/fastpages-ava/_posts/2023-04-05-AP_computers_networks.md

 > Watch/review College Board Daily Video for 4.1.1

 - Essential Knowledge
-    - A computing device is a physical artifact that can run a program.
+    - <mark>A computing device</mark> is a physical artifact that can run a program.
 Some examples include computers, tablets, servers, routers, and smart sensors.
-    - A computing system is a group of computing devices and programs working together for a common purpose.
+    - <mark>A computing system is a</mark> group of computing devices and programs working together for a common purpose.
-    - A computer network is a group of interconnected computing devices capable of sending or receiving data.
+    - <mark> A computer network</mark> is a group of interconnected computing devices capable of sending or receiving data.
-    - A computer network is a type of computing system.
+    - <mark>A computer network</mark> is a type of computing system.
-    - A path between two computing devices on a computer network (a sender and a receiver) is a sequence of directly connected computing devices that begins at the sender and ends at the receiver.
+    - <mark>A path</mark> between two computing devices on a computer network (a sender and a receiver) is a sequence of directly connected computing devices that begins at the sender and ends at the receiver.
-    - Routing is the process of finding a path from sender to receiver.
+    - <mark>Routing</mark> is the process of finding a path from sender to receiver.
-    - The bandwidth of a computer network is the maximum amount of data that can be sent in a fixed amount of time.
+    - <mark>The bandwidth </mark>of a computer network is the maximum amount of data that can be sent in a fixed amount of time.
     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.